• Home

 Antica Norcineria Viola Meat Store Campo Di Fiore

-Be warned: This isn’t a tour for people on restricted diets, vegans, or gluten intolerant.
+Be warned: This isn’t a tour for people on restricted diets, vegans, or gluten-intolerant.
 Italians, like many other people in Europe, love their pork and bread.
 I couldn’t get enough of it.
 And, you never know what you’ll find in a meat shop.
 A pair of donkey balls were hanging out to dry in the photo below.
 Italians don’t waste any part of an animal.
-We we no desire to try them, though.
+We had no desire to try them, though.

 Meat Shop in Rome Italy